openvinotoolkit/openvino_tensorflow/python/README.md

     openvino_tensorflow.set_backend('backend_name')

-More detailed examples on how to use OpenVINO™ integration with TensorFlow are located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.
+More detailed examples on how to use **OpenVINO™ integration with TensorFlow** are located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.

+## License
+**OpenVINO™ integration with TensorFlow** is licensed under [Apache License Version 2.0](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/LICENSE).
+By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ## Support